We love to answer your questions, and sometimes the answers can be really useful for the rest of our community. Take this question, for example:

 Fly with an EK flight code on Qantas?
 Or with a QF flight number on Emirates?
 And then accrue points into which frequent flyer program?
-Urgh.
+Argh.

-The best way of comparing the options, in our opinion, is to work through the maths and find out the comparison point of the number of return trips it will take in Economy to gain a flight, whether through an upgrade or redemption, in Business Class.
+The best way of comparing the options, in my opinion, is to work through the maths.
+Find out the comparison point of the number of return trips it will take in Economy to gain a flight, whether through an upgrade or redemption, in Business Class.

 First, we need to know the difference between the operating and marketing carrier…

 Operating carrier = the name of the airline on the aircraft